Protestors arrive at Brian Laundrie’s home while the search for Gabby Petito continues.

 The family does not believe the last text they received from Petito’s phone was made by Gabby, according to an attorney for the Petito family.
 Nicole Schmidt, her mother, said she FaceTimed Petito on August 25.
 Gabby’s phone texted her on August 30 that there was “no service in Yosemite.”

-Petitio and Laundrie were in the midst of an angry fight when they were pulled over in Utah on August 12 for erratic driving, according to newly released police body camera footage.
+Petito and Laundrie were in the midst of an angry fight when they were pulled over in Utah on August 12 for erratic driving, according to newly released police body camera evidence.

 For the most up-to-date information, see this website’s live blog.